ZenRajko/warehouse-shift/README.md

 * Difficulty levels to be added.
 In higher levels, perhaps crates are added to the warehouse as you work, or perhaps there's a time limit.
 * Special crates, e.g. fragile ones, where nothing can be stacked on top of them.
 Or maybe exploding crates!
 * Add animations of crates moving from stack to stack.
+* Improve the look of the game.
+It's improved through development (see legacy screenshots below), but I'm still not entirely happy with it.
 * Sound effects
+* Tidy up the code

 ### Legacy screenshots